sachaschwab/NLP-Clustering/README.md

 # NLP-Clustering
-### Web crawling and NLP engines for clustering of same-event news articles
+### Web crawling and NLP engines and clustering of same-event news articles

 ### Assessment 3 of MA5851 (Data Science Master Class 1) at James Cook University